Giants edge Kershaw, Dodgers 1-0 on opening day - Philly

+"When you hit those balls and you see it start to curve, you think it's going to keep curving.
+I guess I stayed inside the ball long enough," he said.
+"To get a lead in this ballpark is always a good thing, especially knowing the kind of bullpen we have."

-It was the first run allowed this year by Kershaw, including spring training.
-The seven hits given up by the left-hander are the most off him on opening day, when he is 5-1.
+Panik's homer was the first run allowed this year by Kershaw, including spring training.
+The eight hits given up by the left-hander are the most off him on opening day, when he is 5-1 with a 1.05 ERA - second-lowest all-time in a season opener behind Rick Mahler's mark of 0.92.

+"There's a lot of things that I could have done better," Kershaw said.
+"It was pitch execution more than anything."

 Andrew McCutchen, acquired from Pittsburgh during the offseason, was 1 for 4 with a double in his Giants debut.
 Evan Longoria, obtained by San Francisco from Tampa Bay, was 0 for 4 with three strikeouts.